KahaanGandhi/Cha1-MCMC/README.md

 Spectroscopic observations enable studies of the chemical composition of star-forming regions based on their distinct molecular emission and absorption spectra.
 The difficulty of detecting complex organic molecules, which probe chemical complexity, scales with their size — emission from heavy molecules is distributed over many lines, often too weak to detect individually.
-To address this, MCMC algorithms have been implemented to fit spectral models to sparse radio spectra by efficiently exploring high-dimensional parameter spaces.
-The results will be included in a forthcoming publication.
-The code is ready to be adapted for new sources, facilitating future research in molecular detection through multi-transition radio observations.
+To address this, MCMC algorithms fit spectral models to sparse spectra, enabling molecular detection through multi-transition radio observations.

 ## Installation Instructions

-Ensure you have [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) installed on your machine before proceeding with the setup.
+Ensure you have [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) installed on your machine before proceeding.
 First, clone this repository to your local machine:

 ```bash
 git clone https://github.com/KahaanGandhi/Cha1-MCMC.git
 cd Cha1-MCMC
 ```
-Create and activate a new Conda environment with the appropriate Python version (3.9):
+Create and activate a new Conda environment:

 ```bash
 conda create --name cha1-mcmc-env python=3.9